ShellCode-HEX-tools/objdump2shellcode/README.md

 ### Installation

 objdump2shellcode requires [objdump](https://sourceware.org/binutils/docs/binutils/objdump.html) to run properly, and 99% of linux distro's have it installed by default.
-However I recommend a pentration testing distro such as Black Arch, or Kali Linux.
-Python 3.5 and 2.7 compatible.
+However I recommend a penetration testing distro such as Black Arch, or Kali Linux.

 For ease of access I recommend adding it to the /usr/bin/ directory like so: